ianwalter/gotime/README.md

 # gotime
-> A high resolution timer for timing how long commands take to execute
+> A high resolution timer CLI for timing how long commands take to execute

 ## Installation